auth0/docs/articles/quickstart/spa/angular2/_includes/_centralized_login.md

 You can create an instance of the `WebAuth` object from the auth0.js library in the service.

 ::: note
 You can give the service any name.
-In the examples below, the service is called `AuthService` and the filename is `auth.service.ts`.
+In the examples below, the service is `AuthService` and the filename is `auth.service.ts`.
 :::

 Create a service and add an instance of the `auth0.WebAuth` object.
 Provide a `login` method that calls the `authorize` method from auth0.js.